malston/CKA-StudyGuide/LabGuideAnswers/Part-5-Security.md

-*   One named “Restricted” with the following restrictions
+*   One named "Restricted" with the following restrictions
     *   Cannot run privilaged containers
     *   Can only be exposed on port 433